Xometry Partner Guide

 Table 1: Statistical Sampling Plan

 |Lot Size||Parts Inspected|

 All new partners will ship work directly to Xometry for additional inspection.
 There will be cases where partners will be asked to do a remote inspection from time to time.
 A remote inspection is an inspection done through a complete inspection report as well as photos of certain dimensions supplied by our Visual Quality Control (VQC) team.
-Below you will see a copy of our exact requirements and guidelines for a photo inspection.
-This request will vary, and partners are expected to complete the remote inspection.
+The image on the right is a copy of our exact requirements and guidelines for a remote photo inspection.
 Partners that achieve an excellent track record of producing high-quality, on-time parts will be approved to ship directly to our customers as a direct ship partner, with no inspection from us needed.

-When material test reports (MTR’s) are required (requested) by Xometry, they must state both mechanical and chemical properties of the material, lot or heat number, the specification which the material complies with (AMS, EN, ASME, ASTM, etc.).
-There also may be instances that the material must be DFARS and NAFTA approved by the USA or qualifying country, not counterfeit and also be mercury free.
+When material test reports (MTR’s) are requested by Xometry, they must state both mechanical and chemical properties of the material, lot or heat number, the specification which the material complies with (AMS, EN, ASME, ASTM, etc.).
+There also may be instances that the material must be DFARS and NAFTA approved by the USA or qualifying country, not counterfeit and also be mercury-free.
 These cases will be specified on the Purchase Order.
 The documentation must be uploaded to the job board and a copy must accompany the shipment.

 In all cases when plating or specific finish requirements are defined, a copy of the certification stating the process and the applicable specification documented on the cert. must be sent with the shipment and uploaded with the MTRs.
 Example: If a print states “Clear Anodize to MIL-A-8625 TYPE II” the certification must state this wording.

 Specialty Finishes added to parts will need a C of C from the finisher.
 This must contain: